apache/pulsar-site/versioned_docs/version-2.11.x/client-libraries-go.md

 ## TLS encryption and authentication

-To use [TLS encryption](security-tls-transport.md), you need to configure your client to do so:
+To use [TLS encryption](security-tls-transport.md) and [mTLS authentication](security-tls-authentication.md), you need to configure your client to do so:

  * Use `pulsar+ssl` URL type
- * Set `TLSTrustCertsFilePath` to the path to the TLS certs used by your client and the Pulsar broker
+ * Set `TLSTrustCertsFilePath` to the path of the TLS certs used by your client and the Pulsar broker
  * Configure `Authentication` option

 Here's an example: